UK ZOO LEGISLATION: TAKE ACTION

-We are calling for the government to review and reform the Zoo Licensing Act 1981 and accompanying guidance to ensure more stringent and meaningful conservation criteria are required of zoos.
+With the Animal Welfare (Kept Animals) Bill being dropped by the UK government, we are calling for the government to fulfil its commitments within DEFRA’s Action Plan for Animal Welfare so that zoo legislation and accompanying standards ensure more stringent and meaningful conservation criteria are required of zoos.
 Such criteria, which all zoos should be required to meet, must be transparent, meaningful, measurable and in the public domain.

 The majority of species held by UK zoos are not threatened with extinction, financial contributions to in situ conservation are a small fraction of what zoos are spending on new exhibits and the conservation measures required of zoos lack the criteria to ensure real conservation benefits.